 When in the office, it’s easy to pop your head over to the next cubical and go “hey, great job on that report presentation!” or bump into someone at the coffee station, presenting the perfect opportunity to thank them for finishing that project early.

-With all that’s going on with COVID-19, many of us don’t have the opportunity to be in the office.
 You may be one of those asked to work from home, or your team has transitioned to WFH status.
 It can be a weird change, making appreciation and the communication of that appreciation something managers need to consider a top priority – more than ever!

 When your teams are working remotely, it’s important that you still make appreciation present!